Eccentric self-forced inspirals into a rotating black hole: Gravitational self-force for eccentric Kerr inspirals

 \subsection{Interpolation method}

-In order to drive inspirals, we need the self-force to be rapidly computed across the EMRI parameter space.
+Driving inspirals requires a model for the self-force that can be rapidly evaluated at each instant during the inspiral.
 To achieve this we tile the parameter space with GSF data which we can then interpolate.
-This approach has been implemented for eccentric Schwarzschild inspirals \cite{Warburton2012, Osburn2016}.
+While there have been many different approaches for doing this, we has been implemented for eccentric Schwarzschild inspirals \cite{Warburton2012, Osburn2016}.
 In these works the data was interpolated using standard cubic spline methods, which required computing the self-force at tens of thousands of points in the parameter space.
 While this might not pose much of a problem for the 2D parameter space of eccentric, Schwarzschild inspirals, these approaches would not scale well to the 4D parameter space for generic Kerr inspirals.
 Motivated by this, as well as the computational expense of the eccentric Kerr self-force code, we build an interpolation model based on Chebyshev polynomials that is accurate to percent level across a 2D slice of the EMRI parameter space using only a few hundred points.

-We start by fixing the value of the spin parameter of the primary, which we choose to be $a = 0.9M$ for Kerr inspirals or $a = 0$ for Schwarzschild inspirals.
+We start by fixing the value of the spin parameter of the primary, which we choose to be $a = 0.9M$ for Kerr inspirals or $a = 0$ for Schwarzschild inspirals and set the inclination $x$ to be either $1$ or $-1$ for prograde orbits or retrograde orbits respectively.
 This reduces our parameter space to two parameters; the semilatus rectum $p$ and the eccentricity $e$.
 We then define a parameter $y$ using the $p$ and the position of the last stable orbit $p_{\text{LSO}}$.
 For Kerr orbits, we chose $y$ to be

 With this parametrization we found that the accuracy of the Chebyshev interpolation is limited by the appearance of cusps at the LSO in the data.
 To ameliorate their impact we instead used a parameter $y$ given by